(EXPANDED FROM 4/6/2023)

 In 1956 American Motors offered a four-door hardtop wagon with its new Rambler.
 Then, in 1957, General Motors followed suit with its premium-priced Buick and Oldsmobile brands.

-This was in contrast to Mercury’s corporate siblings, Ford and Edsel, which from 1957-59 only offered more traditional wagons.
+Mercury’s experimentation contrasted with its corporate siblings, Ford and Edsel, which from 1957-59 only offered traditional wagons based on sedan bodies.

 For 1957 Mercury also expanded the number of trim levels of its wagons from two to three — the entry-level Commuter, mid-level Voyager, and top-end Colony Park.
 The first two series were available as a two- and four-door hardtop and with six- or nine-passenger seating.